APPG-APPG/APPG/README.md

-This is the ``Crawled Privacy Policy Collection'' dataset for ICSE Submission Paper #151.
+This is the "Crawled Privacy Policy Collection" dataset for ICSE Submission Paper #151.

 You can download it via this Google Drive link: